tomhodgins/responsive.style/src/techniques/number-comparisons-for-attribute-values.md

 ---
 title: Compare Attribute Values as Numbers
 keywords: selector, css selector, attribute selector, compare numbers, compare value, greater than, less than, equal, element, attribute, value
+description: How can you compare attribute values like numbers with greater, lesser, etc?
+JavaScript is aware of the values of attributes, learn how to use JavaScript together with CSS to target elements based on their attribute values for styling.
 ---

 CSS has attribute selectors that are able to select elements that contain exact matches of values or partial matches of values, but has no way to select elements by comparing the value of an attribute as a number with operators like `greater than`, `less than`, `greater or equal`, or `less or equal`.